pietmondrian.info |

 MS: Cultured people?
 We should first agree about the meaining of "cultured".
 It takes more than a degree to become a cultured person.

 Many directors and curators today do not perceive culture and especially art as a mean to open minds and elevate thought.
 They couldn't care less about spiritual issues.
 Their enthusiasm is for glamour and revenues.
 It is a sort of virus which has contaminated today's society.
-You find the same level of greedy superficiality in politics, finance, media etc. Money, private interests and the cult of personality prevail today on the progress of culture and the common interest on a social level.
+You find the same level of greedy superficiality in politics, finance, media etc. Money, private interests and the cult of personality prevail today on the common interest, on a social level and on the progress of culture.

 Paul Cézanne said: "Art is like a religion, its goal is to elevate thought".
-Light-years away from today's north-american mentality.
+Light-years away from today's current mentality.

 "Until man will be dominated by his fleeting individuality instead of cultivating his essence, which is universal, he will look for and find his own person only."
 (Mondrian).